-The progress on English language proficiency rate represents the percentage of students who meet the corresponding growth standard on the WIDA ACCESS assessment and thus are progressing toward learning English proficiency.
+The Progress on English Language Proficiency rate represents the percentage of students who meet the corresponding growth standard on the WIDA ACCESS assessment and thus are progressing toward English proficiency.
+For business rules, suppression rules, and additional details, please see the Accountability Protocol for the appropriate school year.
+All Accountability Protocols are published here.